tanya-lisoviku/web-docs-creating/docs/Project Setup.md

 ![a new repository config.png](image/Project%20Setup/Create%20a%20new%20repository/a%20new%20repository%20config.png) **Clone the repository in PyCharm:**

-   - Copy the repository URL (either HTTPS or SSH).
+   - Copy the repository URL (either HTTPS or [SSH](# "Secure Shell: a protocol for securely connecting to remote servers, often used to work with repositories.
+Requires SSH keys to be configured.")).
-   - In PyCharm, select "Clone Repository" or "Get from VCS".
+   - In PyCharm, select "[Clone Repository](# "The process of copying a remote repository from GitHub to a local computer for working with it")" or "[Get from VCS](# "The process of copying a remote repository from GitHub to a local computer for working with it")".
    ![Get from VCS.png](image/Project%20Setup/Create%20a%20new%20repository/Get%20from%20VCS.png)
    - Copy the URL from your organization's page in GitHub (I choose SSH).
    ![SSH Url.png](image/Project%20Setup/Create%20a%20new%20repository/SSH%20Url.png)
    - Paste the URL and click "Clone".

-   ➤ If you choose SSH, make sure you have SSH settings configured.
+   ➤ If you choose [SSH](# "Secure Shell: a protocol for securely connecting to remote servers, often used to work with repositories.
+Requires SSH keys to be configured."), make sure you have [SSH](# "Secure Shell: a protocol for securely connecting to remote servers, often used to work with repositories.
+Requires SSH keys to be configured.") settings configured.
 We'll discuss why this is more convenient in later posts.

    - Click “Trust Project” in the window that opens.
 # Step 3: Setting up a virtual environment
 **Create a virtual environment:**

-   - Run the following command in the PyCharm terminal:
+   - Run the following command in the [PyCharm](# "Integrated development environment (IDE) with support for Python, Markdown files, and documentation preview functions") [terminal](# "A program for executing commands in the text interface of the operating system"):
    ![python -m venv venv.png](image/Project%20Setup/Setting%20up%20a%20virtual%20environment/python%20-m%20venv%20venv.png)
      ```
      python -m venv .venv